GNOME/blueprint-compiler/docs/index.rst

 Overview
 ========

-gtk-blueprint-tool is a markup language and compiler for GTK 4 user interfaces.
+Blueprint is a markup language and compiler for GTK 4 user interfaces.

 .. toctree::
    :maxdepth: 1